 (24 hours a day) or by phone at 800-318-6022 (8 a.m. to 5 p.m.
 Monday-Friday).
 Telephones and computers are available at all WorkSource employment centers

-.
 Telephone and the Internet are the primary options for filing unemployment claims because they allow us to provide higher-quality and generally faster customer service.
-When we use to provided this service at local offices, customers often had to wait in lines for several hours.
+When we used to provide this service at local offices, customers often had to wait in lines for several hours.

 We also use a standard script on the phone and online that allows us to capture accurate information faster.
 This results in a shorter application process and gets benefits to unemployed workers faster.

 How are unemployment benefits calculated?
 What are the highest, lowest and average benefit amounts?

 Unemployment benefits are calculated based on earnings.
 To calculate

 the benefit amount:

 1. Add the total wages for the two highest quarters in the past year*.

 This is the weekly benefit amount, up to a maximum that is established in state law.